 Author: E.C.
 LaMeaux

 Cellulite is actually fat deposits just beneath the skin.
 It appears as lumps or dimples, usually near the buttocks and upper thighs, and is most common in women.
 Building muscle can make cellulite harder to notice, and it helps you burn more calories.
-Although those cellulite deposits might never go away completely, burning body fat will make them shrink.
-Here are our top five exercises to blast stubborn cellulite.
+That poses the question: does exercise help cellulite disappear?
+The answer: although those cellulite deposits might never go away completely, burning body fat will make them shrink.
+Here are our top five workouts for cellulite to blast those stubborn fat deposits.